Friday, July 28, 2023

 Intentional Fires in the Amazon, The Territory, Copyright © National Geographic 2022

-one of the forest defenders and activists, Neidinha Bandeira, got enough hate mail, death threats, and a kidnapping attempt and decided to write an urgent message about her safety and the security of the people in the area to journalists worldwide.
+The original story came to light when one of the forest defenders and activists, Neidinha Bandeira, received enough hate mail, death threats, and a kidnapping attempt, and she decided to write an urgent message about her safety and the security of the people in the area to journalists worldwide.

 Director Alex Pritz, producer Gabriel Uchida & producer Sigrid Dyekjær.
 Photo by José Alberto Hermosillo.